mw-a/pam_aad/doc/index.md

   - For Supported account types select `Accounts in this organizational directory only (Organization Name)`.

+  - Leave empty `Redirect URIs (Optional)` as the module is not using any OAuth2 flows requiring them.

 - Next click "Register", down at the bottom.

 - From the "Overview" page, under "Manage", select "Authentication".

-  - For "Redirect URIs":

-    - Select `Public client (mobile & desktop)` from the "Type" drop-down field.

-    - Enter `https://linux-auth.org` in the "Redirect URI" field.

   - For "Advanced settings":

-    - Select `ID tokens`, under "Implicit grant".

-  - For "Supported account types":

-    - Select `Accounts in this organizational directory only (Organization Name)`.
+    - Select `Allow public client flows`, as the module is using the `Device Code Flow`.

 - Next, click "Save", back up near the top.